MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-setup.md

 Starting with Microsoft Intune version 1902, you can set many Delivery Optimization policies as a profile, which you can then apply to groups of devices.
 For more information, see [Delivery Optimization settings in Microsoft Intune](/mem/intune/configuration/delivery-optimization-windows).

 **Starting with Windows 10, version 1903**, you can use the Azure Active Directory (Azure AD) Tenant ID as a means to define groups.
-To do this set the value for DOGroupIdSource to its new maximum value of 5.
+To do this set the value for [DOGroupIDSource](waas-delivery-optimization-reference.md#select-the-source-of-group-ids) to its new maximum value of 5.

 ## Allow content endpoints